Cases and rulings mentioning Westport from local newspapers and Courts News Ireland.

 Courts News Ireland

-The murder trial of James Kilroy, who admits killing his wife Valerie at their rural Co Mayo home, has collapsed for a second time at the Central Criminal Court as a key defence witness, who was in the process of giving his testimony, is now unavailable to give evidence.
-Evidence
+The murder trial of James Kilroy, accused of killing his wife Valerie French Kilroy at their home in Kilbree Lower, Westport, Co Mayo, has collapsed for a second time at the Central Criminal Court.
+The trial, which had been in progress since November 8th, was unable to continue...

 Central Criminal Court